markowetzlab/scDNAseq-workflow/README.md

 git clone https://github.com/markowetzlab/scDNAseq-workflow.git && cd scDNAseq-workflow
 ```

-A realistic, but small dataset of one hundred bam files each (PEO1/PEO4) can be downloaded from [here](https://drive.google.com/drive/folders/1402zegR4H7tWFluc2el9lyUr9H8rMXX6?usp=sharing).
+A realistic, but small dataset of one hundred (sorted) bam files each (PEO1/PEO4) can be downloaded from [here](https://drive.google.com/drive/folders/1402zegR4H7tWFluc2el9lyUr9H8rMXX6?usp=sharing).
 Move the data to `./data/aligned/PEO1` and `./data/aligned/PEO4`.
 The workflow can produce rCNAs and copy number profiles for both data sets as described in the _scUnique_ manuscript.

 ### Project Structure
 The project has the following structure: